captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Can you promise me that you’ll do that?
 ---
+template: music
 ---
 ## LISSETTE:
 OK so I need to tell you something
 ---
-and I need you to not freak out
+and I need you to not freak out.
 ---
-on me when I tell it to you.
----
 ## PETER:
-What did you do.
+What did you do?
 ---
 ## LISSETTE:
 Oh my god fuck you!
 ---
 ## PETER:
-No seriously what did you do.
+No seriously what did you do?
 ---
 ## LISSETTE:
 What makes you think I did something?